eveporcello/repo-to-presentation/README.md

 * **Improvements to the Prompts**: A better version of this app would have more user input about the audience and might have additional opinionated guidelines from the app on how to deliver a quality presentation.
 * **Better Repo Parsing:** currently assumes the repo has a solid README or code structure.
 We could expand to handle repos without too much documentation better.
 * **Add Performance Upgrades for Bigger Repos**: This could probably use some performance tuning to make sure even hefty repos are scannable.

+## Thank You

+This was genuinely so fun.

+Thanks,
+Eve